CLOVIS-AI/ccg2lambda-qa-assistant/README.md

  - `server` is the main project.
 [More information](server/README.md)
  - `google-assistant` handles the integration of the project into the Google Assistant.
 [More information](google-assistant/README.md)
  - `web` handles the integration of the project with a web interface.
 [More information](web/README.md)

+For additionnal information on how to setup the different subprojects, read their README.md (linked above).